jeanimal/heuristica/README.md

-This R package implements [heuristic](http://en.wikipedia.org/wiki/Heuristic) decision models, such [Take The Best](http://en.wikipedia.org/wiki/Take-the-best_heuristic) (TTB) and  [unit-weighted linear model](http://en.wikipedia.org/wiki/Unit-weighted_regression).
+The `heuristica` R package implements [heuristic](http://en.wikipedia.org/wiki/Heuristic) decision models, such as [Take The Best](http://en.wikipedia.org/wiki/Take-the-best_heuristic) (TTB) and a [unit-weighted linear model](http://en.wikipedia.org/wiki/Unit-weighted_regression).
 The models are designed for two-alternative choice tasks, such as which of two schools has a higher drop-out rate.
 The package also wraps more well-known models like regression and logistic regression into the two-alternative choice framework so all these models can be assessed side-by-side.
 It provides functions to measure accuracy, such as an overall `percentCorrect` and, for advanced users, some [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) functions.
 These measures can be applied in-sample or out-of-sample.

 The goal is to make it easy to explore the range of conditions in which simple heuristics are better than more complex models.
 Optimizing is not always better!